MooM00/ae6/docs/README.md

 ```
 perl ae6.pl -f TestStoryOne.json look;get all;go north;n;n;duck;enchant lantern
 ```
-Note that you can use ';' in the game to provide multiple commands at once.
+Note that you can use ';' in the game (or you can change it to another character) to provide multiple commands at once.

 ### Did someone say [WebPerl](https://webperl.zero-g.net/)
 Yes.
 Yes I did.